sparisi/gym_gridworlds/figures/all_envs/GRIDS.md

 `FourRooms-Stuck-13x13-v0` &nbsp; The agent cannot exit the bottom-left room.
 Start position and goal are randomized at every reset.
 No need to `STAY` in green tiles.
 <img src="FourRooms-Stuck-13x13-v0.png" width="220">

 `FourRooms-Stuck-13x13-Hard-v0` &nbsp; Harder version.
 First, there are "looping transitions" in a corner of the top-left room.
 Second, the three tiles above the entrance to the bottom-left room are noisy, i.e., there is a 50% chance that a random action will be performed.
-These tiles are riskier to visit, because the agent could accidentally move in the "stuck" room (bottom-right).
+These tiles are riskier to visit, because the agent could accidentally move in the "stuck" room (bottom-left).
 <img src="FourRooms-Stuck-13x13-Hard-v0.png" width="220">

 `FourRooms-Loop-13x13-v0` &nbsp; One-directional arrows enforce a "loop-like" path to visit all rooms.
 Start position and goal are randomized at every reset.
 No need to `STAY` in green tiles.